 The 5 Ss of marketable content

-You need to put in place the skills, resources, and processes to make sure that your content is…
+You must implement the skills, resources, and processes to ensure your content is…

 Searchable: Search engines reward sites that deliver regularly refreshed content of high editorial quality.
-Whether it’s for education or entertainment, your content needs to deliver both quality and impact.
+Your content must provide quality and impact, whether for education or entertainment.

-Shareable: As well as the benefits of gaining peer approval for your content, the social shares it attracts will also boost its search rankings.
+Shareable: In addition to the benefits of gaining peer approval for your content, the social shares it attracts will also boost its search rankings.

-Supportive: You can project yourself as an authentic brand that’s generous with its expertise by anticipating users’ questions and telling them things they didn’t know.
-But first, you have to make sure you understand your users’ information needs.
+Supportive: You can project yourself as an authentic, generous brand representative by anticipating users’ questions and telling them things they didn’t know.
+But first, you must ensure you understand your users’ information needs.

 Specialist: Your content must come from within your information niche – the intersection between your domain expertise and your users’ content needs and interests.

-Sustainable: You need a publishing process in place that allows you to generate ideas, populate an editorial calendar, and create relevant, effective content on a sustainable basis.
+Sustainable: You need a publishing process that allows you to generate ideas, populate an editorial calendar, and create relevant, effective content sustainably.

 TOWARDS A CONTENT MARKETING STRATEGY